Click the text to Read our essay chapter purpleSTARS: Inclusive Curation and Production Creates

 purpleSTARS stands for Sensory, Technology and Art Resource Specialists

-purpleSTARS are a team of artists and technologists with and without disabilities who work with Museums to see how we can get them to make their displays appeal to all of our senses.
+purpleSTARS are a inclusive research team with and without disabilities/differences who work with art, sensory materials and technology, co-producing with Museums displays that appeal to all of our senses.
 We think this will make Museums more interesting for all types of visitors.

 purpleSTARS will help museums to use technology and art to create displays that use all of our senses in this way.

 The purple STARS, Sensory, Technology & Art, Resource Specialists is being funded for the first year by the Arts and Humanities Research Council AHRC developed from the award-winning AHRC-funded Sensory Objects Project and the need to build a more sustainable model for the work to continue.

 The original Sensory Objects project in 2012-15 brought together people with learning disabilities and researchers to enrich experience and encourage inclusivity within museums and heritage sites through the development of sensory interactive objects.

 Working with the inclusive employment agency Jobs Enterprise and Training (JET), part of the Tower Project charity, we are developing opportunities for people with learning disabilities creating a training, sensory experiences and consultancy service that can help museums and heritage sites to realise more accessible and meaningful experiences for their visitors with learning disabilities.

 purpleSTARS products will be available to museums and heritage sites and these products will be trialed during 2017-2018.The pilot process will enable us to refine our product and service packages so that we can replicate and deliver effectively to future paying clients.
 Each of these three models draws on a ‘toolkit for engagement’, comprising tools and methods that were prototyped in the original Sensory Objects project and that we demonstrated to be effective in engaging people with learning disabilities in museum and heritage sites.